The Mediterranean’s Best-Kept Secrets: 6 Ports for Your Bucket List

-Ah, the Mediterranean.
-A fantasy cruise destination for many.
-While its major ports with their world-class attractions get all the attention, its quieter ports often reveal the soul of a destination and its people.
+The Mediterranean is a fantasy cruise destination for many.
+While major cities, such as Barcelona, Rome, Venice, Athens and Dubrovnik, with their world-class attractions, get much of the attention, its quieter ports often reveal the soul of a destination and its people.
 Sometimes, these smaller harbors are gateways to the Mediterranean’s real treasures.

 Here are six worthy of a detour.
 While large cruise ships can’t dock at these tiny harbors, the yachts of Windstar Cruises do.